patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/writing-for-all-audiences.md

 - Use proper heading levels (H1, H2) to articulate the page content’s organization.
 Headings are useful in identifying content changes, and machine translation recognizes each heading level as a new segment, which is important with text-laden pages.
 Headings are ranked hierarchically from H1 through H6, with H1 headings representing the most important idea on a page.

 - Consistently [describe UI elements](accessibility/product-development-guide#labeling-with-aria) in tooltips and product documentation.
-For example:
+For example, for a kebab icon:
-    - Kebab icon tooltip text: More options
+    - The tooltip text might be "More options"
-    - Product documentation: Click **More options**.
+    - In product documentation, you would then say "Click **More options**".

 - Label UI elements (buttons, icons, menus) consistently and descriptively to clearly represent the element’s function.